“He is incredibly calming and never gets flustered. When you want a client to know everything is going to be fine, Tim Calland is your man.” (2021)

 Sources say “he is just very good to work with.
 Whatever you give him he takes on with such enthusiasm”; he is “very approachable, commercial and great with clients” and “he is capable of picking up a case at very short notice and knowing it inside out and back to front in no time”.

 Tim has extensive experience of most kinds of real property litigation, including title to land, rights over land, property-related torts and issues surrounding development and property finance.
-He has particular experience of fisheries and rights over the seashore.
 His clients range from large developers, estates and property funds to individual owners.
-Recent cases include:
+His experience includes:

 Landlord and Tenant

 All kinds of commercial and residential landlord and tenant litigation.
-His commercial experience covers the whole range of disputes, including contested lease renewals, dilapidations, rent review arbitrations.
-He has particular interest in the complex issues arising out of tenant insolvency (especially in the retail context); Tim is general editor of Butterworth’s Property Insolvency.
+His commercial experience covers the whole range of disputes, including contested lease renewals, dilapidations, rent-review arbitrations.
+He has a particular interest in the complex issues arising out of tenant insolvency (especially in the retail context); Tim is general editor of Butterworth’s Property Insolvency.
 Recent experience:

 - Representing a national developer in a contested lease renewal relating to a prominent building beside the Thames in London

-- Advising a company that acquired the business of a national retailer in administration on the forefeiture of a lease of a major trading site
+- Advising a company that acquired the business of a national retailer in administration on the forfeiture of a lease of a major trading site

-Tim’s resi experience covers both long-lease issues – e.g. service charges, enfranchisement, management issues – and those arising from residential tenancies, including protected, statutory, secure and assured tenancies.
-Clients include large London estates, and registered providers of social housing.
+Tim’s residential L&T experience covers both long-lease issues – e.g. service charges, enfranchisement, management issues – and those arising from residential tenancies, including protected, statutory, secure and assured tenancies.
+Clients include large London estates and registered providers of social housing.
 Recent cases:

 - Advising the freeholder of a prestigious central-London block of flats on applications to the FTT to vary leases so as to allow compliance with the Heat Network Regulations 2015

-- Representing a large London landowner in a claim for possession of a prime central London property subject to a statutory tenancy under the Rent Act
+- Representing a large London landowning estate in a claim for possession of a prime central London property subject to a statutory tenancy under the Rent Act

 Tim frequently acts in claims for and against banks.
 He has a specialism in mortgage litigation, including the creation, construction, priority and enforcement of mortgages, as well as mortgage fraud and mortgage regulation.